SAN MARINO

 ELECTORAL SYSTEM

-23 December 1958
+Electoral law 23 December 1958

-33 single or multi-member constituencies.
+Constituencies 33 single or multi-member constituencies.

-Vacancies arising between general elections are filled by the candidate from the same party list who received the next largest number of votes.
-The Great and General Council is wholly renewed if it loses one half plus one of its members.
+- The Great and General Council is wholly renewed if it loses one half plus one of its members.

 Voting is not compulsory.

-- age: 18 years
+Voter requirements - Age: 18 years

 - San Marino citizenship

-- full possession of civil and political rights
+- Full possession of civil and political rights

-- disqualifications: mental illness, deprivation of full legal capacity, conviction for electoral offences or crimes punished by detention of more than one year
+Disqualifications: mental illness, deprivation of full legal capacity, conviction for electoral offences or crimes punished by detention of more than one year

-- qualified electors
+Eligibility - Qualified electors

 - San Marino citizenship

-- literacy
+- Literacy

-- domicile in San Marino
+- Domicile in San Marino

-- ineligibilities: persons holding ecclesiastical offices or titles
+- Ineligibilities: persons holding ecclesiastical offices or titles

-- members of the police or security forces
+- Members of the police or security forces

-- spouses, parents and children of Deputies
+- Spouses, parents and children of Deputies

 LAST ELECTIONS